BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

 }
 ```

 That's it!
-Most default cases this will handle our JSON needs and it should be able to create our model off those properties.
+This will handle most cases and should create our model off those properties.
 Now let's hook this up to our SwiftHTTP web request.

 ```swift
 HTTP.GET("http://localhost:8080/bar") { response in